Ruslan Stefanchuk

 Ruslan Oleksiyovych Stefanchuk (Руслан Олексійович Стефанчук; born 29 October 1975) is a Ukrainian politician and lawyer serving as the chairman of the Verkhovna Rada since October 2021.

 Stefanchuk was touted as the ideologue of Volodymyr Zelenskyy's election campaign in the 2019 Ukrainian presidential election.
 He was elected to the Ukrainian parliament as a member of the Servant of the People party (placed 2nd on the party list) in the 2019 Ukrainian parliamentary election.

 Stefanchuk is one of the authors of Ukrainian President Volodymyr Zelenskyy's 2019 election program.
 He was also the Representative of the President of Ukraine Zelenskyy at the Verkhovna Rada (Ukraine's national parliament) from 21 May 2019 until 7 October 2021, and is a chairman of the Verkhovna Rada since then.

 Early life and education

 Ruslan Stefanchuk was born on 29 October 1975 in Ternopil in a family of medics.

-He graduated with honors from the Khmelnytskiy School № 18 in 1992.
+He graduated with honors from the Khmelnytskyi School No. 18 in 1992.
 Then he received a law degree from the Khmelnytskyi University of Management and Law in 1997 and then studied Production management at the Khmelnytskyi National University, graduating in 1999.

 Until 2019 Stefanchuk was engaged in educational, scientific and legal activities.
 He worked at the Khmelnytskyi University of Management and Law, the Institute of Legislation of the Verkhovna Rada of Ukraine, the National Academy of the Prosecutor's Office of Ukraine, and the Higher School of Advocacy.
 He was the Deputy Chief Editor of the Law Magazine "Law of Ukraine" and worked as an Assistant of Member of Verkhovna Rada Anatoliy Matviyenko from 2007 to 2012.